 There is no denying that Renaissance masters Michelangelo and da Vinci were not just great artists – they were also experts in anatomy.
 The central goal of Renaissance art was to create lifelike, dazzling images of the human form, whether in sculptures of the Virgin Mary or drawings of battles.
 In order to produce stunning works of art, Michelangelo and da Vinci had to become experts in the human form.

 But where did they learn about the perfect proportions, as shown in da Vinci’s Vetruvian man (above)?
 How did they capture the exact muscles in a reclining Adam’s body, as Michelangelo did in the Sistine Chapel?
-The secret to their success came from an unusual place: dead bodies.
+The secret to their success came from an unusual place: corpses.

 Michelangelo and da Vinci were both prominent members of Florence’s artistic Renaissance – and in spite of a brief rivalry, the two were generally on good terms.
 Da Vinci was already an established artist when Michelangelo appeared on the scene, and early in their relationship, the two clashed when they were commissioned to paint rival scenes in Florence’s Palazzo Vecchio.